khajaunix/DeepSeek-R1-Document-RAG-with-Streamlit/README.md

 # prerequisites

 - Python 3.8 or higher

-Python 3.8 or higher
+- Access to DeepSeek-R1 large language model
-Access to DeepSeek-R1 large language model
+- Access to ChromaDB
-Access to ChromaDB
+- Access to Hugging Face Embeddings
-Access to Hugging Face Embeddings
+- Streamlit for the user interface
-Streamlit for the user interface
+- UnstructuredPDFLoader for document processing
-UnstructuredPDFLoader for document processing RecursiveCharacterTextSplitter for text segmentation
+- RecursiveCharacterTextSplitter for text segmentation

 # Setup and installation
 ## Install Python: